w3f/polkadot-wiki/docs/learn/learn-guides-polkadot-opengov.md

 Note that if you want to delegate just a few tracks, you have two options:

 - Repeat the process through the "Delegate" tab multiple times
-- Issues a batch call with multiple `convictionVoting.delegate` extrinsics under [Developer > Extrinsics](https://polkadot.js.org/apps/#/extrinsics)
+- Issue a batch call with multiple `convictionVoting.delegate` extrinsics under [Developer > Extrinsics](https://polkadot.js.org/apps/#/extrinsics)

 ![js-delegation-delegate](../assets/js-delegation-delegate.png)